mdshamoon/docs/docs/4. Integrations/RAG using OpenAI file search assistant.md

 6. The voice note response will have to be added as an expression attachment in another send message node as @results.webhookresultname.media_url
 <img width="568" alt="Screenshot 2024-08-21 at 12 13 39 PM" src="https://github.com/user-attachments/assets/6aa18420-a158-43ff-b631-ad9f288c2135"/>

+### Pricing
+NGOs can use AI featuresin Glific without any extra associated cost of inferencing.
+Glific is supported by OpenAI to in turn enable more NGOs to experiment, pilot and run programs using LLMs in order to further the impact without being constrained by cost.

 ## Limitations
 1. The changes in the knowledge base, or the prompt have to be routed through the glific team